|Nutrition Facts (per serving)|

 Adding caramel sauce transforms the simple tart into something special, especially when you add a bit of tahini.
 The sesame paste gives the sweet caramel a nutty flavor that really enhances the entire dessert.
 It's an ideal sweet treat with an afternoon cup of tea on a chilly fall day.

-- 1 stick (8 tablespoons) unsalted butter (chilled and cut into 1-inch pieces)
+4 ounces (8 tablespoons) unsalted butter, chilled, cut into 1-inch pieces

 Make the pastry dough.
 Add the flour, butter, sugar, and salt to a food processor.
 Pulse several times until the mixture resembles coarse crumbs.
 With the machine running, pour the ice water through the feed tube and continue running until the mixture forms a dough ball.
 Turn the dough out onto a floured board, pat into a circle, cover in plastic wrap, and refrigerate for at least one hour.